List of Afghanistan Twenty20 International cricket records: Most runs in an innings

 The highest innings total scored in T20Is has been scored twice.
 The first occasion came in the match between Afghanistan and Ireland when Afghanistan scored 278/3 in the 2nd T20I of the Ireland series in India in February 2019.
 The Czech Republic national cricket team against Turkey during the 2019 Continental Cup scored 278/4 to equal the record.

 Fewest runs in an innings

 The lowest innings total scored was by Turkey against Czech Republic when they were dismissed for 21 during the 2019 Continental Cup.
-The lowest score in T20I history for Afghanistan is 72 scored against Bangladesh in the 2014 ICC World Twenty20.
+The lowest score in T20I history for Afghanistan is 56 scored against South Africa in the 2024 ICC Men's T20 World Cup semi-final.

 Most runs conceded an innings

 The final of the 2013 ICC World Twenty20 Qualifier against the Ireland saw Afghanistan concede their highest innings total of 225/7.

 Fewest runs conceded in an innings

 The lowest score conceded by Afghanistan for a full inning is 56 when they dismissed Kenya during the Kenya v Afghanistan series in the UAE in September 2013 at Sharjah.